 The Recipe: Pumpkin Pie Keto Bombs

-Why We Love It: Thanks to this Root + Revel recipe, you can snack on these irresistible pumpkin pie keto bombs early in the day—especially if you’re thinking of exercising before dinner, as the recipe adds energy-boosting, plant-based protein powder.
-They’re made with canned pumpkin, grass-fed gelatin, coconut butter, and maple syrup for a taste that’s sweet and satisfying.
+Why We Love It: Thanks to this Root + Revel recipe, you can snack on these irresistible pumpkin pie keto bombs early in the day—especially if you're thinking of exercising before dinner, as the recipe calls for energy-boosting, plant-based protein powder.
+They're made with canned pumpkin, coconut butter, and maple syrup for a taste that's sweet and satisfying.

-Pro Tip: “I also added a scoop of grass-fed gelatin to the mix, which not only helps these fat bombs firm up, but also is full of collagen, which improves your skin’s appearance, reduces joint pain, helps break down proteins, and soothes your stomach lining,” Root + Revel says.
+Pro Tip: "I also added a scoop of grass-fed gelatin to the mix, which not only helps these fat bombs firm up, but also is full of collagen, which improves your skin's appearance, reduces joint pain, helps break down proteins, and soothes your stomach lining," Root + Revel's Kate Kordsmeier says.

 The Recipe: Cauliflower Stuffing

-Why We Love It: Stuffing may be the hardest thing to resist on Thanksgiving, and Food Faith Fitness makes a low-carb version with this still-delectable recipe.
-Diced onion, chopped celery, minced garlic, and cauliflower mix with ground sage, chicken broth, and sea salt for a spoonful (or 10) that won’t disappoint.
+Why We Love It: Stuffing may be the hardest thing to resist at the dinner table, but luckily, you don't have to, thanks to Food Faith Fitness' low-carb version.
+Diced onion, chopped celery, minced garlic, and cauliflower mix with ground sage, chicken broth, and sea salt for a spoonful that won't disappoint.

-Pro Tip: “Season with salt if needed, garnish with additional parsley, and devour,” says Food Faith Fitness.
+Pro Tip: "Season with salt if needed, garnish with additional parsley, and devour," Food Faith Fitness founder Taylor Kiser advises.